India's Modi backtracks on pro-business land bill

-NEW DELHI (Reuters) - Indian Prime Minister Narendra Modi has agreed to drop politically unpopular clauses from a pro-business land bill, a move that will fuel worries among investors that the slow pace of economic reforms is hurting long-term growth prospects.
+NEW DELHI, Aug 4 (Reuters) - Indian Prime Minister Narendra Modi has agreed to drop politically unpopular clauses from a pro-business land bill, a move that will fuel worries among investors that the slow pace of economic reforms is hurting long-term growth prospects.

 But opposition parties have successfully portrayed the proposed changes, including exemption from getting consent of 80 percent of landowners for some projects, as anti-farmer.
 That is a damaging charge in a country that is still mostly rural.